huachuan/Dashi/README.md

-# Dashi is a personalized restaurant recommendation app, give recommendations based on user's visiting history.
+# Dashi aims to use personalization to improve restaurant search and recommendation based on search history and favorite record.